 The model was able to produce a reasonable simulation of the observed data (Fig. 3).
-The probabilities of getting more extreme observations than the realised ones given in the data series on stock size were - except for one point - in the range of 0.13 to 0.92 i.e. the observations did not lie in the extreme tails of their posterior distributions (Table 4).
+The probabilities of getting more extreme observations than the realised ones given in the data series on stock size were in the range of 0.06 to 0.91 i.e. the observations did not lie in the extreme tails of their posterior distributions (Table 4).
 However, the 2004-value for survey 1 - suggested also by a low CPO and large residual (Table 4) to be a relatively poor fit to the model - was interpreted as being to pessimistic.
 The CPUE series was generally better estimated than the survey series.
 Otherwise no major problems in capturing the variability of the data were detected.

-For the parameters K and P_1 the posterior distributions tended to approximate the input priors (Fig. 4).
+For the parameters K and P_I the posterior distributions tended to approximate the input priors (Fig. 4).
 The prior for the "initial" shrimp stock biomass (P_1) was slightly informative giving credit to "virgin stock conditions" at the start of the series in 1970.
-Making this prior low-informative by giving P_1 a uniform prior between 0 and 2 had little or no effects on the posterior of other parameters in the model - except for the first 9-10 years of P (relative biomass).
-After this period the series converge (Fig. 5).
+Making this prior low-informative by giving P_I a uniform prior between 0 and 2 have previously been shown to have little or no effects on the posterior of other parameters in the model - except for the first 9-10 years of P (relative biomass).
+After this period the series converge (Hvingel 2006).

 The model was having problems estimating absolute stock size.
 Therefore, K also could not be well estimated from the data alone and its posterior will depend on the chosen prior.
-For the estimates of relative stock size relaxing the

-K-prior did not have much effect (Fig. 5) except for a slight increase in uncertainty.
+For the estimates of relative stock size relaxing the K-prior did not have much effect (Hvingel 2007) except for a slight increase in uncertainty.
 However, the posterior for MSY is sensitive as K is correlated with MSY: in particular the right-hand side of the posterior distribution is widened while the left-hand side seem pretty well determined by the data.